-Oliver Spapens – is a student Civil Law, as well as Early Modern Art at Leiden University.
+Oliver Spapens – has a degree in Civil Law, as well as Early Modern Art from Leiden University.
 Oliver has worked as paralegal at several law firms both Dutch and International.
 He has done several internships focused on History of Law, including an internship at the Peace Palace Library.
 He was assistant at the 66th conference of the Société Internationale ‘Fernand de Visscher’ pour l’Histoire des Droits de l’Antiquité (SIHDA).
-He gained art historical experience at the Dutch National Museum for Antiquities.
-He has been working for Authentication in Art since 2013.
-He is involved with the Authentication in Art Mediation Board and is one of the co-organizers of the 2014 and 2016 Authentication in Art Congress.
-He also works at indentifying, analysing, interpreting and commenting on lawsuits on the intersection of Art and Law for the Authentication in Art Foundation
+He gained art historical experience at the Dutch National Museum for Antiquities and Galleri Tom Christoffersen.
+He has been working for Authentication in Art since 2012.
+He is involved with the Authentication in Art ADR Board and co-organized the 2014 and 2016 Authentication in Art Congress.
+During the 2016 Conference he was part of the Workgroup on Education

 Milko den Leeuw – is a painting conservator specialized in the technical and scientific investigation of paintings.
 He completed his training in conservation and Pictology (an analytical method for attribution and evaluation of paintings) at the studio Dora van Dantzig in Amsterdam in 1989.
 After an internship on a project of seventeenth century Dutch masters, he founded the Atelier for Restoration & Research of Paintings (ARRS) in 1991.
 Since then Milko den Leeuw has worked for many museums, art dealers and private collectors all over the world.
 He has authored numerous publications that have appeared in museum catalogues, international peer-review journals and conference papers.